 The Mattel Aquarius had a short lived life in the history of computing.
 It was released in 1983, but its technical capabilities really didn't allow it to compete with other machines that were already established in the market place.

 The machine was based around the Zilog Z80 processor but had limited RAM, just 4K (although it was expandable to 20K), and basic sound and graphics.
 It used Microsoft Basic.
-Due to these limitations the released software packages were relatively uninpressive, and the Aquarius was discontinued just 4 months after release due to very poor sales.
+Due to these limitations the released software packages were relatively uninpressive, and the Aquarius was discontinued just four months after release due to very poor sales.

 I seem to remember the Aquarius being sold in catalogues like the Gratten Catalogue and not so much in the high street, but I could be wrong.

 The machine was actually made by a company called Radofin in Hong Kong, who were more well known for thier games console machines of the time.

 Date: 1st June 1983

 Magazines RELATED to Mattel Aquarius in our Library

 This exhibit has a reference ID of CH502.
 Please quote this reference ID in any communication with the Centre for Computing History.